TicudeanTudorAndrei/Pac-Man-Reinforcement-Learning-Part-1/README.md

-# CS 188 — Project 3: Reinforcement Learning:
+# CS 188 — Project 3: Reinforcement Learning

 This repository contains my solution for **Project 3: Reinforcement Learning** from CS 188 (Fall 2024).
 In this project, I implement value iteration, Q‑learning, and approximate Q‑learning agents for a variety of environments (Gridworld, Crawler, and Pacman).